eleutherius/httpvoyager/README.md

 - If the server returns non-JSON, the response will be shown as is.
 - The right panel displays status, execution time, and response body.
 - The last sent query/mutation and settings (endpoint, headers, variables, TLS flag) are saved in ~/.config/http_voyager/state.json (or XDG_CONFIG_HOME), loaded on the next launch.
+- WebSocket tab keeps a rolling log of sent/received frames; connect first, then send messages.
+Default endpoint points to a public echo server.

 **Extension / Customization**
 The module is built around GraphQLTabSpec and GraphQLVoyager.
 Change default values in voyager/config.py or create an application with your own GraphQLTabSpec: